 Becoming a new parent gives moms and dads the opportunity to check out new birth control treatments.
-Your pre-baby method may not be ideal now (taking a daily Pill, for example, isn’t the best option for your current lifestyle), while options ruled out years before may be preferable now due to product improvements (IUDs), or changes in your lifestyle.
+Your pre-baby method may not be ideal now (taking an oestrogen containing daily Pill, for example, isn’t the best option for your current lifestyle), while options ruled out years before may be preferable now due to product improvements (IUDs), or changes in your lifestyle.

 Additionally, if the last time you compared birth control options was during high school sex ed class, you may be amazed at the new choices available in Canada today, including the convenient contraceptive patch (Evra), vaginal ring (Nuvaring), injections (Depo-Provera) and new-generation IUDs.